U.S.-Chile Free Trade Agreement

-While the text was released to the public by the USTR on April 3, 2003, neither U.S. nor Chilean citizens were allowed to provide meaningful input into the creation of this FTA (Free Trade Agreement) and that the process was conducted largely behind closed doors.
+What the USTR fails to mention in its press packet is that neither U.S. nor Chilean citizens were allowed to provide meaningful input into the creation of this FTA (Free Trade Agreement) and that the process was conducted largely behind closed doors.
 Representatives of industrial, agricultural, and banking interests were allowed full access to the process while citizens were kept out in the cold.
 Public interest representatives were forced to file suit to obtain negotiating documents, but failed to do so, due to USTR stonewalling.